We are mainly funded by grants, donations and fees. A growing proportion of our funding also comes from trusts and charities as well as donations.

 We’d like to thank all our funders who keep Southall Day Centre’s doors open to those who need it.

-Although we’re independently managed, we are associated with the Catalyst Communities Trust and part of Catalyst Housing.
+Although we’re independently managed, we are affiliated to Catalyst Gateway and Catalyst Housing.

 We have a good fundraising track record.
 Current and past funders include: